Instagram influencer Katrina Dandridge visits downtown’s Wells’Built Museum.

 Part two of a series.
-Read part one of “A Day of Historical Vibes & Black Pride” by Katrina Dandridge.
+Read part one of “A Day of Historical Vibes & Black Pride” by Katrina Dandridge

 I love historical structures and was so excited to find one right in the heart of downtown Orlando: the Wells’Built Museum of African American History & Culture, right across the street from the Kia Center near Church Street in downtown’s Parramore district.
-But what started off as a planned self-guided visit to the historic venue ahead of Black History Month ended up being a once-in-a-lifetime experience … because upon entering the museum, and to my surprise, I was greeted by Florida state Rep. Geraldine Thompson.
+But what started off as a planned self-guided visit to the historic venue ahead of Black History Month ended up being a once-in-a-lifetime experience … because upon entering the museum, and to my surprise, I was greeted by Florida state Senator Geraldine Thompson.

 Discover: Black History Month in Orlando

-Not only is Thompson a member of the Florida House of Representatives, District 44, but she is also the founder of the Wells’Built Museum.
-I was nervously excited to sit down and chat with Rep. Thompson about this amazing contribution to the culture.
+Not only is Thompson a member of the Florida House of Representatives, District 15, but she is also the founder of the Wells’Built Museum.
+I was nervously excited to sit down and chat with Senator Thompson about this amazing contribution to the culture.
 She spent nearly 30 minutes with me, providing a personal history lesson via an in-depth exploration of the Parramore community’s rich heritage.
 I was left awestruck by our chance meeting and will never forget my afternoon with this phenomenal woman.

 An Afternoon With Florida State Representative Geraldine Thompson